ginstrom/paladin-novel/manuscript/chapter-12.md

 Gond felt the rage building—the old, familiar fury at the injustice of it all.
 But beneath that anger, something else stirred.
 The divine light, responding not to his commands but to his compassion.
 He let himself feel Mira's pain, her terror, her desperate hope.

 The power flowed through him like warm honey, slower and more controlled than before.
 He felt it seeking out the damaged places within her—the internal bleeding, the shattered ribs, the trauma that went deeper than flesh.
+Through his palms, he sensed torn vessels sealing themselves, felt the grinding sensation of bone fragments drawing together and fusing.
+Her labored breathing eased as punctured lung tissue mended, and the gray pallor of her skin gradually warmed to healthy pink.
 But as the healing progressed, Gond became aware of something else: the effort of proper channeling.

 The world blazed white around him.
 That same overwhelming pulse of divine essence he'd felt with Dax, but more focused now.
 More controlled.
 The connection formed between divine will and mortal need, a bridge of golden light that let him channel Alanyi's grace into her broken body.
 Each mended bone required deeper concentration.
 Each sealed wound demanded greater spiritual focus.